Gravel Bike vs. Road Bike

 ● Geometry

-You will not be able to spot the differences between a gravel bike and a road bike unless you have them side by side.
+You will not be able to spot the differences between gravel and road bikes unless you have them side by side.
 Road bikes have a short wheelbase, steeper angles for lively handling, and ride quality with a more extended reach for controls, shorter frame stack, and head tube to facilitate a rider’s bent position.

 ● Wheels and Tires